Homegear/Homegear-Doc/Homegear/source/configuration.rst

 Configuration
 #############

-Alls of Homegear's configuration files are by default located in "/etc/homegear".
+All of Homegear's configuration files are by default located in "/etc/homegear".
 There are four general configuration files:

 +-----------------+-------------------------------------------------------------------------------------+
 | File            | Description                                                                         |